AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 Note that, in SPARK, a parameter which is not read but not updated on every path should be declared as :ada:`in out` as its final value may depend on its initial value.
+SPARK is stricter here than Ada, in order to support static detection of errors.
+The table below summarizes the valid cases of parameter modes in SPARK depending on reads and writes to the parameter.

 +---------------+------------+------------+----------------+
 | Initial value | Updated on | Updated on | Parameter mode |